schemaanalyst/directedRandom-R-pkg/README.md

 ### Installing

-You can type the next command in your R development environment if you want to want to install this package:
+You can type the next command in your R development environment if you want to install this package:

 ```shell
 devtools::install_github("schemaanalyst/directedRandom-R-pkg")